 4. Bled ebike Tour

 This half-day tour is a super fun way to see the sights of Bled by bike and one of the most popular things to do in Slovenia.
-Ebikes allow anyone who can ride a normal bike to cruise along at a leisurely pace, so are ideal for any age group.
+Ebikes allow anyone who can ride a normal bike to cruise along at a leisurely pace, so they are ideal for any age group.

 Your guide will take you around the lake area, and this trip includes a ride on the traditional ‘Pletna’ boats out to Bled Island, a short hike for a lovely viewpoint (optional), before finishing off with a slice of the famed Bled cream cake.